Analyticity and resurgence in wall-crossing formulas: Final remarks: more examples and other classes of stability data

 For any given $R>0$ there is an explicit formula for $\Psi_{ij}(t)$ which gives absolutely convergent series in the disc $|t|<R$ (see [GaMoNe1], formula (C.12)):

 where integration is taken over the parts of rays $t_l\in \R_{>0}\cdot(z_{i_{l}}-z_{i_{l-1}})$ given by the conditions $|t_l|<R$ for all $1\le l\le s$.

+Analytic properties of this type of integrals were discussed in detail in several places, see e.g. [GaMoNe1], [BarbSt].
+Since it is a minor issue with respect to the main topic of our paper, we give below just one result for illustration purposes.

+\begin{prp} Each of the integrals as well as the whole above series is convergent. \end{prp}

-\begin{rmk} Convergence of each integral follows from the rapid decay of exponential functions on the corresponding rays.
+{\it Sketch of the proof.} The proof is pretty straightforward, so we give only a sketch of the proof.
+Convergence of each integral follows from the rapid decay of exponential functions on the corresponding rays.
 Indeed let $min_i|z_i-z_{i+1}|:=A$.
 Then the integral is bounded by $C_1e^{-sA/R}$ for some positive constant $C_1$.

 Convergence of the infinite sum is not automatic.
 It follows from the assumption that there are finitely many critical points of $f$.
 Then $n_{ij}\le C$ for some $C>0$.
 Therefore the product of $n_{ij}$'s for each summand is less or equal than $C^s$.
 Taking $R$ to be sufficiently small we can make each summand of the series smaller than $e^{-C_2s}$ for some $C_2>0$.
-This guarantees the convergence.
-The finiteness condition does not hold in the infinite-dimensional case. \end{rmk}
+This guarantees the convergence. $\blacksquare$